1

 The café’s display window.

-Beyond a sugar tower, fresh sweets, and a glass of soda water with a wheat-straw pipe, several shadowy figures moved.
+Beyond a tower of sugar, fresh confections, and a glass of soda water holding a straw pipe, several human figures moved about.

-The boy passed by this display window and came to a halt to its left.
+The boy happened to pass by this display window and came to a stop at its left side.

-His figure was visible up to his knees.
+The boy’s figure was visible up to the knees.

 36